 In April 2018, Page made his PWG debut and lost then PWG World Champion, Keith Lee.

 At All In, Page defeated Joey Janela in a Chicago Street Fight.

 In January 2019, Page signed with AEW.
-At Double or Nothing, Page was scheduled to face PAC, however, the match was eventually cancelled after PAC pulled out of the show due to reported "creative differences".
-As a result of this, PAC and Page faced at Wrestle Gate Pro in a match that ended in a disqualification with Page winning.
+At Double or Nothing, Page was scheduled to face PAC, however, the match was eventually canceled after PAC pulled out of the show due to reported "creative differences".
+As a result of this, PAC and Page faced Wrestle Gate Pro in a match that ended in disqualification with Page winning.